This page follows from Paragliding continued.

 Eventually, I launched my hang glider into a breeze so light it barely ruffled the sail and, three minutes later, I landed at the bottom.
 Would you Adam and Eve it!

-When the Poles talk amongst themselves on the hill, the sound reminds of the 1968 movie The Battle of Britain, which features several scenes involving the Polish squadrons of the RAF.
+When the Poles talk among themselves on the hill, the sound reminds of the 1968 movie The Battle of Britain, which features several scenes involving the Polish squadrons of the RAF.

 This Firebird is one of the few good-looking paragliders (in my view) that has been around for a while.